Menu

 Thyroid function and fertility are closely linked.

-Abnormal thyroid levels can lead to miscarriage, pre-eclampsia, anaemia, stillbirth and the baby developing congenital hypothyroidism itself, yet many doctors don’t think to check thyroid hormone levels.
+Abnormal thyroid levels in women can lead to miscarriage, pre-eclampsia, anaemia, stillbirth and, in pregnancy, the baby being born with congenital hypothyroidism.

 This article looks at how fertility can be affected with thyroid disease and what we can do about it.